Modular implementation of the linear and cubic-scaling orbital minimization methods in electronic structure codes using atomic orbitals: Tests

 In the range of system sizes considered, OMM with kinetic energy preconditioning is the fastest among the approaches without wavefunction localization, followed by OMM with the Cholesky factorization, diagonalization, and plain OMM (Fig. \ref{fig:size_methods}).
 The crossover between preconditioned dense OMM and the linear-scaling methods takes place for the system with about 1200 atoms.
 For the plain dense OMM and for diagonalization, the crossovers with linear-scaling methods occur earlier, at about 300 and 700 atoms, respectively.

 Our timings for single-layer BN have confirmed that the Ordej\'on-Mauri and Kim approaches in which the wavefunctions are localized within a cutoff radius $R_\mathrm{C}$ show linear scaling with system size (Fig. \ref{fig:size_subroutines}a).
-The computational times corresponding to different parts of the solver (matrix conversion, libOMM library, initialization and update of the coefficient matrix, reading and writing of restart for localized wavefunctions) and other parts of the code such as the DHSCF subroutine for Hamiltonian update, all do change linearly upon increasing the system size.
+The computational times corresponding to different parts of the solver (matrix conversion, libOMM library, initialization and update of the coefficient matrix, reading and writing of restart for localized wavefunctions) and other parts of the SIESTA code such as the subroutine for the Hamiltonian update called after the density matrix change at each SCF step (DHSCF), all do change linearly upon increasing the system size.
 As a result, relative contributions of different parts of the code do not depend on the system size (Fig. \ref{fig:size_subroutines}b).
 This is different from the cubic-scaling methods, in which the solver very early takes most of the computing time upon increasing the system size, since the rest of the code has linear scaling.
-It should also be noted that, for the system considered, the solver takes only 40--50\% of the computational time, comparable, for example, to the DHSCF subroutine for Hamiltonian update.
+It should also be noted that, for the system considered, the solver takes only 40--50\% of the computational time, comparable, for example, to the subroutine for the Hamiltonian update (DHSCF in SIESTA).
 Most of this time corresponds to the minimization of the energy functional given by Eq. (\ref{eq_OM}) performed by the solver library libOMM.
 The matrix format conversion takes only 0.5--1.0\% of the total time.
 Writing of the restart files for localized wavefunctions takes up to 0.3\% of the time, and initialization and update of the coefficient matrix take a negligible time within 0.01\%.